mindspore-ai/docs/docs/mindquantum/docs/source_en/parameterized_quantum_circuit.md

 ## Summary

-Parameterized quantum circuit(PQC), is an approach for Quantum Machine Learning.
-The MindQuantum (mixing framework of quantum and classic machine learning) can process parameterized quantum circuit and get the derivation of all observation to every parameter respectively by auto differentiating the circuit using quantum neural network.
+Variational quantum circuit(VQC), is an approach for Quantum Machine Learning.
+The MindQuantum (mixing framework of quantum and classic machine learning) can process variational quantum circuit and get the derivation of all observation to every parameter respectively by auto differentiating the circuit using quantum neural network.
 The process of constructing a quantum circuit and circuit evolution by parameterized simulator operators is as follows:

 1. Initialize a quantum circuit.